jqhoogland/rationalia-starter/LW/Concepts/Existential Risk.md

 > One where an adverse outcome would either annihilate Earth-originating intelligent life or permanently and drastically curtail its potential.

-The Oxford [Future of Humanity Institute](https://www.lesswrong.com/tag/future-of-humanity-institute-fhi) (FHI) was founded by Bostrom in 2005 in part to study existential risks.
+The Oxford [[Future of Humanity Institute (FHI)|Future of Humanity Institute]] (FHI) was founded by Bostrom in 2005 in part to study existential risks.
 Other institutions with a generalist focus on existential risk include the [Centre for the Study of Existential Risk](https://www.cser.ac.uk/).

 FHI's [existential-risk.org FAQ](https://www.existential-risk.org/faq.html) notes regarding the definition of "existential risk":